nucypher/nucypher/heartbeat_demo.md

 This simple use case showcases many interesting and distinctive aspects of NuCypher:
   - Alicia can create policy public keys **before knowing** who can be the potential consumers.
-  - Alicia, or anyone knowing the policy public key (e.g., the Heart Monitor), can produce encrypted data that belongs to the policy.
+  - Alicia, or any one knowing the policy public key (e.g., the Heart Monitor), can produce encrypted data that belongs to the policy.
 Again, this can happen before granting access to any consumer.
   - As a consequence of the previous point, Data Sources, like the Heart Monitor, are completely unaware of the recipients.
 In their mind, they are producing data **for Alicia**.
   - Alicia never interacts with the Doctor: she only needs the Doctor's public key.
   - Alicia only interacts with the NuCypher network for granting access to the Doctor.
 After this, she can even disappear from the face of the Earth.